This is a clone of the famous game by Rick

 There was much talk about the author, Rick Raddatz, while we

 were booting.
 He seemed to have disappeared.
-A letter to the
+The new version

-address displayed at the end of the game went unanswered.
-We
+the address displayed at the end of the game went

 just wanted him to disable the revolts.
 We wondered what